-As at As at 31st March 2022 31st March 2021 (A) Contingent liabilities ( to the extent not provided for) (a) Claims against the company not acknowledged as debt i) Excise duty (refer note (a) below) 3,146.22 3,173.90 ii) Labour cases (refer note (b) below) 202.33 132.52 3,348.55 3,306.43 (B) Commitments Estimated amount of contracts remaining to be executed : a) Capital commitments (net of advance) 1,173.13 386.87 b) Other commitments (net of advance) 1,978.09 2,667.91 3,151.22 3,054.78
+As at 31st March 2023 As at 31st March 2022 (A) Contingent liabilities (to the extent not provided for) (a) Claims against the company not acknowledged as debt i) Excise duty (refer note (a) below) 486.85 3,146.22 ii) Labour cases (refer note (b) below) 208.56 202.33 695.41 3,348.55 (B) Commitments Esti mated amount of contracts remaining to be executed : a) Capital commitments (net of advance) 697.61 1,173.13 b) Other commitments (net of advance) 457.40 1,978.09 1,155.01 3,151.22

-- a) Contingent liability with respect to item (i) above represents disputed excise demands pertaining to various years ranging from 1997 to 1999, from 2004 to 2006 and from 2013 to 2017.
+- a) Contingent liability with respect to item (i) above represents disputed excise demands pertaining to various years ranging from 1996 to 1999, from 2004 to 2006 and from 2013 to 2018.
 All these matters are pending with appellate authorities and the company believes that it has merit in these cases and more likely than not the company will succeed in these cases.
-The company is contesting these demands and the management, including its tax advisors, believe that its position will likely to be upheld in the appellate process and accordingly no provision has been accrued in the financial statements for the demand raised.
-During the year one favourable order passed by the appellate authority in relation with excise matter related to year 2004 to 2006 in favour of the Company and accordingly Rs.
-27.69 lakhs reduced from the contingent liability in the current year. - b) The Company has suspended few workmen in the year 2002 for misconduct and instigating other workmen to give less production including himself.
+The company is contesting these demands and the management, including its tax advisors, believe that its position will likely to be upheld in the appellate process and accordingly no provision has been accrued in the financial statements for the demand raised. - b) The Company has suspended few workmen in the year 2002 for misconduct and instigating other workmen to give less production including himself.
 The Company has adhered to all the stipulated process as is desired by statute, mainly the Industrial Dispute Act and The Payment of Wages Act.
 The workmen has raised a demand notice and state government has raised the dispute to Industrial Tribunal cum Labour court.
 The tribunal has passed order in favour of workmen with reinstatement with back wages.
 The Company has filed a Writ in the Punjab and Haryana High court in Chandigarh for grant of stay and the same has been granted on 08th August, 2018.
-The Company is contesting the demands and the management, including its legal advisors, believe that its position will likely to be upheld in the honourable High Courts and accordingly no provision has been accrued in the financial statements for the demand raised.

-The management believes that the ultimate outcome of these proceeding will not have a material adverse effect on the Company's financial position and results of operations.

-c) There are numerous interpretative issues relating to the Supreme Court (SC) judgement dated 28th February, 2019 on Provident Fund (PF) on the inclusion of allowances for the purpose of PF contribution as well as its applicability of effective date.
-The Company is evaluating and seeking legal inputs regarding various interpretative issues and its impact.

-(C) For Commitment related to lease, refer note 37(i).
+The Company is contesting the demands and the management, including its legal advisors, believe that its position will likely to be upheld in the honourable High Courts and accordingly no provision has been accrued in the financial statements for the demand raised. - The management believes that the ultimate outcome of these proceeding will not have a material adverse effect on the Company's financial position and results of operations. - c) There are numerous interpretative issues relating to the Supreme Court (SC) judgement dated 28th February, 2019 on Provident Fund (PF) on the inclusion of allowances for the purpose of PF contribution as well as its applicability of effective date.
+The Company is evaluating and seeking legal inputs regarding various interpretative issues and its impact. - (C) For Commitment related to lease, refer note 37(i).